Tallboy (bomb): United States use

 The T-10 was an American-made version of the 12000 lb Tallboy modified to use standard American components.
 Development was started in late 1944 and plans were made to drop them on the island strongholds of the Pacific to aid in softening their defences before amphibious assaults.
 No bombs were used operationally since the capitulation of Japan following the atomic bombings of Hiroshima and Nagasaki negated their need.
-In the late 1950s the T-10 was re-designated the M-121.
+In the late 1950s the T-10 was re-designated the M121.
 During the Korean War a number of T-10s were converted to the radio-guided Tarzon bomb and were dropped by Boeing B-29 Superfortresses to destroy railroad bridges and reservoir dams.

 After the Korean War ended and the B-29 and B-36 bombers were retired, the United States Air Force no longer had an aircraft that could drop the M-121, and the bombs were put in storage.
 Production of the T-10 ended in 1955.
 The B-36 was the last operational aircraft that could drop a fully assembled Tallboy type bomb in the conventional way.
 During the Vietnam War, some M-121s, minus their rear streamlined shrouds and tail fin assemblies, were shipped to Vietnam for Commando Vault missions where the warheads were incorporated into the BLU-82 weapons dropped by C-130s using radar control in order to clear a helicopter landing zone.
 The warheads were mounted on a platform and pulled by parachutes from the rear-loading ramp of C-130s.
-After clearing the aircraft the large extraction chutes and pallets were cut away and small triangular chutes stabilized the large warhead until impact.
+After clearing the aircraft, the large extraction chutes and pallets were cut away and small triangular chutes stabilized the large warhead until impact.
 A 3 ft nose probe detonated the bomb at the correct stand-off distance.
 One of the last of the World War II Tallboy designs was dropped during a Commando Vault mission to clear a landing zone for helicopters on a ridge during the 1969 Battle of Hamburger Hill in Vietnam.
 Dropping from 10000 ft, the bomb hit exactly where it was needed.
 The Commando Vault missions were more accurate in bomb delivery on target than the more modern B-52s.

 Work still progressed on the 43000 lb T-12 Cloudmaker, which could be carried by the Convair B-36A.